Scala in the browser. Getting Started with Scala.js

 What is Scala.js?

-In this post we will create a simple app to help you with getting started.
-We will see how to code page using HTML and styling it using CSS, also fetching and putting some interactions in place as well.
+In this post, we will create a simple app to help you with getting started.
+We will see how to code the page using HTML and styling it using CSS, also fetching and putting some interactions in place as well.

 A few things to notice here – we commented

 scalatags as a dependency, and renamed the app.

 scalatags library.
 I found this one to be very useful.
 It allows us to build HTML structure in a type-safe manner.
 It’s a huge improvement over strings.
 The last thing is to change the name.

 As we changed the name, we have to update the HTML file too:

 <script> tags.
 First of all we pull

 scala-js-organizer-fastopt.js in.
 This is the runnable file Scala.js is building via sbt.
 That’s why it’s located in